Wed 26 Sep 2012

 So here's my quick-and-dirty notes on setting up an anycast dns server on

-CentOS/RHEL using dnsmasq for dns, and quagga zebra/ospfd for the routing.
+for dns, and quagga zebra/ospfd

 First, setup your anycast ip address (e.g. 192.168.255.1/32) on a random